KingaS03/Introduction-to-Python-Course-2019Aug/README.md

 license, and thus you are free to re-use, modify, build-on, and enhance this material for any purpose.

-That said, I request (but do not require) that if you use or adapt this material,

 Respecting the wish of *Jake VanderPlast*, we include a proper attribution and/or citation of the materials consituting the basis of this course:

 > *A Whirlwind Tour of Python* by Jake VanderPlas (O'Reilly).
 Copyright 2016 O'Reilly Media, Inc., 978-1-491-96465-1